-^ I/ vve Member/Members of SELINSING PLC, hereby appoint be aring NIC No./Passport Noor failing him/her failing him failing him failing him failing him Su bramaniam Maĥendrarajah or failing him Sa njiv Neville Alles the by my/our proxy to attend at the Annual General Meeting of the Company to e 23rd day of June 2022 at 1.30 p.m. at the 8th Floor, No. 65 C, Dharmapala N means of audio or audio and visual technology and any adjournment there nich may be taken in consequence thereto. Лawatha, С olombo 07 For Against 1.
-To re-elect Mr. S. Mahendrarajah who retires by rotation in terms of Article 87 & 88 of the Articles of Association of the Company es 2.
-To reappoint Mr. M. Selvanathan who is over seventy years of age as a Director of the Company.
-3. To reappoint Mr. H. Selvanathan who is over seventy years of age as a Director of the Company.
-4. To reappoint Mr. I. Paulraj who is over seventy years of age as a Director of the Company. of 5.
-To reappoint Mr. D. C. R. Gunawardena who is over seventy years of age a a Director of the Company.
-S 6.
+1/ We ember/Members of SHALIMAR (MALAY) PLC, hereby appoint 0 NI(C No./Passport Noor failing him/her. bearing Hariharan Selvanathan Manoharan Selvanathan Israel Paulraj Kurukulasuriya Calisanctus Nalake Fernando Don Chandima Rajakaruna Gunawardena or failing him, or failing him, or failing him, or failing him, or failing him, or failing him, the me my/our proxy to attend at the Annual General Meeting of the Company to be 23rd day of June 2022 at 3.30 p.m. at the 8th Floor, No. 65 C, Dharmapala May sans of audio or audio and visual technology and any adjournment thereof and taken in consequence thereof. vatha, Colomb oo 07 by For Against 1.
+To re-elect Mr. D. P. De Silva who retires by rotation in terms of Articles 87 & 8 of the Articles of Association of the Company.
+8 2.
+To reappoint Mr. H. Selvanathan who is over seventy years of age as a Director of the Company. or 3.
+To reappoint Mr. M. Selvanathan who is over seventy years of age as a Direct of the Company. or 4.
+To reappoint Mr. I. Paulraj who is over seventy years of age as a Director of the Company. е 5.
+To reappoint Mr. K. C. N. Fernando who is over seventy years of age as a Director of the Company.
+6. To reappoint Mr. D. C. R. Gunawardena who is over seventy years of age as a Director of the Company. $ \\$ 7.
 To re-appoint Messrs.
-Ernst & Young, Chartered Accountants as Auditors of the Company as set out in Section 154 (1) of the Companies Act No. 7 of 2007 and to authorise the Directors to determine their remuneration. of Signed this day of Two Thousand and Twent zy Two.
-Signature No otes Signatule 13 1.
-Please delete the inappropriate words.
-2 A shareholder entitled to attend and vote at a General Meeting of the Cor nnanv is e ntitled ۷. to appoint a proxy to attend and vote instead of him/her and the proxy no shareholder of the Company.
-A proxy so appointed shall have the right to hands or on a poll and to speak at the General Meeting of the shareholde eed not be vote on a а
+Ernst & Young, Chartered Accountants as Auditors of the Company as set out in Section 154 (1) of the Companies Act No. 7 of 2007 and to authorise the Directors to determine their remuneration. ne d Sig ned this day ofTwo Thousand and Twenty Two.
+Me otes Signature/ Please delete the inappropriate words.
+A shareholder entitled to attend and vote at a General Meeting of the Compar a proxy to attend and vote instead of him/her and the proxy need not be a sh Company.
+A proxy so appointed shall have the right to vote on a show of hand speak at the General Meeting of the shareholders. areholder of tl ne

-3. A shareholder is not entitled to appoint more than one proxy on the same occasion.

-4. Instructions are noted on the reverse hereof.
+- 3. A shareholder is not entitled to appoint more than one proxy on the same occasion. - 4.
+Instructions are noted on the reverse hereof.